-You were telling me about how difficult it can be for musicians in Spain, due to the how the government, music industry and overall Spanish culture is disposed towards music in general.
+You were telling me about how difficult it can be for musicians in Spain, due to how the government, music industry and overall Spanish culture is disposed towards music in general.
 Can you expand on those thoughts?

 But this was a reggae band.
 Isn’t that a niche genre outside most of the Caribbean?

 Really?
 Maybe less for local bands, but there is an industry for the major label artists, right?
-Universal, Warner and Sony all have offices in Spain and if they thought that this reggae band could have become the next 5th Harmony or One Direction, a label would have picked them up.
-Don't you think?
+Universal, Warner and Sony all have offices in Spain and if they thought this reggae band could have become the next 5th Harmony or One Direction, a label would have picked them up.
+Don’t you think?

 Not in Barcelona.
 They would have signed a group like One Direction in Manchester.
 The thing is, you don’t see musicians coming out of a Spanish scene that actually managed to gain momentum in Spain.
 I’ll give you an example.
 I have some good friends that I’ve worked with for a while, an Electro-Pop band.
 They’re one of the most successful Spanish bands in Latin America.
 They were struggling in Spain, despite being really good.
 At some point they started thinking “We have to leave Spain.
 We only play small venues, we’re hardly making any money, and it’s costing us too much of our own funds.”
 So it’s not always an issue of bands doing something wrong.
 There’s no industry to support you, unless you have deep pockets.